mtitinger/zz_doc/internal/SEPASSRFNT-87-End-Of-Line-flashing-and-testing.md

 ### BSP Testsuite and VPD/EEPROM data

-* Upon booting from the "maintenance"  partition, LTP is run, a repport is generated, and stored to the EEPROM.
+* Upon booting from the "maintenance"  partition, LTP is run, a report is generated, and stored to the EEPROM.

 IF THE RESULT IS FINE, the following is assigned, and stored to EEPROM;
 * SERNUM can be assigned